jiali-jihuan/nyt_comments_scraper/README.md

 -- more info on api_key here: https://developer.nytimes.com/get-started
 - <article_url>

-Due to query limit (10/minute) for the nyt json api , running time will take longer.
+Due to query limit (10/minute) for the nyt json api, running time will take longer.

 <b> Please reference repo when using, thanks! </b>